JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/05_String_Concationation_and_interploation.md

 ### String interpolation:

-This one is much nicer, let's see how this works:
+This one is much nicer, let's see how it works:

 ```dart
 void main() {